-SUNY Cortland's professionally trained University Police officers patrol the campus by foot, bike and vehicle 24 hours a day, seven days a week.
-Pioneers in the practice of community policing, they strive to be visible, proactive and available to the campus community.
-Officer Frank Dalton demonstrates an important component of that commitment by engaging in friendly dialogue with students.
+SUNY Cortland's professionally trained University Police officers patrol the campus by foot, bike, and vehicle 24 hours a day, seven days a week.
+Pioneers in the practice of community policing, they strive to be visible, proactive, and available to the campus community.

 - Meet the University Police- This program highlights the role of campus law enforcement at SUNY Cortland.
-Meet officer Frank Dalton or Lieutenant Chauncey Bennett who will discuss the professional role that your University Police officers play on campus.
+Meet one of the community policing officers who will discuss the professional role that your University Police officers play on campus.

 - STOP THEFT ID Computer Identification Program- This is an anti-theft and recovery program designed mainly for laptop computers.
 Special identification plates are installed on the computer to deter thieves and to make it easier to identify recovered computers.

 - Fatal Vision Program- The University Police provides the "Fatal Vision Program" as an educational program for the entire campus community.
 The guiding principle of this program is to demonstrate how quickly impairment can turn into potentially devastating consequences for anyone who drives while impaired by alcohol or other drugs.